yashapatel131/KDD_GroupProject/README.md

     What were the problems you faced?
 How did you solve them?
     What future work would you like to do?
     Instructions for individuals that may want to use your work '''

-'''2)  data folder
-3)  images folder w/ images used in markdown
-4)  src folder: All notebooks, code fully documented with markdown '''